lambrospetrou/oxford-msc/plain-text/ch-experiments.md

 ### Serialization of Data factorizations

 In this section, we evaluate each serialization technique examined and described in **Chapter SR**.
+The factorizations we use to evaluate the serialization techniques are the _NATURAL JOINS_ of the two datasets, _Housing_ and _US retailer_on all of their relational tables.

 #### Correctness of serialization